rafmosiolek/di-workshop-01-intro-to-p5/README.md

 ```

 **What do these numbers do?
 What happens when you change them?**
+It fills the mouse marker that draws the shapes with the draw function.
+It takes three numbers as parameters, colouring it in RGB scale.

 **What does fill mean?
 What happens if you change it to stroke?**